vocdoni/storage-proofs-eth-go/README.md

 **This GoLang module is WIP.**

 TODO list:
-- [ ] create an interface around token
+- [x] create an interface around token
+- [x] add support for MiniMe tokens
-- [ ] add support for MiniMe tokens
+- [ ] add support for EIP721
 - [ ] explore adding support for other token standard rather than ERC20
 - [ ] write tests